mayfield/shellish/README.md

 ===========

-This module combines the Python standard library modules argparse and cmd to provided a unified way to make cli programs that can also be interactive (when invoked in "shell" mode).
+This module combines the Python standard library modules argparse and cmd to provide a unified way to make cli programs that can also be interactive (when invoked in "shell" mode).

 The main benefit to using this package is streamlined command hierarchy when